hylang/hy-mode/README.md

 =======

 Major mode for Emacs for editing buffer written in the Hy language.
-This mode is only compatible with emacs24 and above.
+This mode is only compatible with Emacs 24 and above.

 Installation
 ============